Seaplanes Celebrating and Making History

 Cathy Babis & David Geers

 About Cathy: She is a pilot with a passion for breaking barriers in aviation.
 She is new to seaplane flying, earning her commercial pilot seaplane certificate in September of 2020 with the Missouri River as her water runway near her home in St. Louis, MO, USA.
-With 53 years of aviation experience including, air traffic controller, former chief flight instructor for two flight schools, weather observer, aviation instrument map maker, & US Army veteran, she is dedicated to promoting aviation through STEM education and mentoring.
+With 54 years of aviation experience including, air traffic controller, former chief flight instructor for two flight schools, weather observer, aviation instrument map maker, & US Army veteran, she is dedicated to promoting aviation through STEM education and mentoring.
 On this historic flight, her goal is to emphasize the need for diversity in all aviation careers while inspiring women, from young girls just selecting a career to older women who may have put their flying dreams aside, to join the aviation community.
 Cathy says, “We believe that every barrier is meant to be broken.
-It's an honor to celebrate the circumnavigation’s 100th anniversary paying tribute to the pioneers who paved the way for us, while achieving a new “first” for female pilots."
+It's an honor to celebrate the circumnavigation’s 100th anniversary paying tribute to the pioneers who paved the way for us, while achieving a new first for female pilots."
 Promoting increased diversity, gender participation in aviation, and STEM education have been her mission for decades.
-She hopes her flight inspires and motivates people to consider embracing aviation as a vocation or avocation.
+She hopes her flight inspires and motivates people to consider choosing aviation as a vocation or avocation.

 About David: He has been a pilot since 1980 and has flown his Searey amphibious airplane over 1000 hours since purchasing it in 2010.
 He is past president of the Seaplane Pilots Association of Australia and current committee member.
 He is passionate about flying, especially seaplanes.